ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

   that the auditor was the original one targeted by the log.

 - An HTTPS client's relationship to a log is not sensitive in the way that its relationship to a server is.
 As long as the client does not query the log for more than individual STHs, the client should not leak anything else to the log itself.
 However, a collaborating log and server could use this technique to fingerprint a targeted HTTPS client.

-FIXME: still valid?
 Note that an HTTPS client in the configuration described in this document doesn't make direct use of the STH itself.
-Its fetching of the STH and reporting via SCT Feedback provides a benefit to the CT ecosystem as a whole by providing oversight on logs, but the HTTPS client itself will not necessarily derive direct benefit.
+Its fetching of the STH and reporting via STH Pollination provides a benefit to the CT ecosystem as a whole by providing oversight on logs, but the HTTPS client itself will not necessarily derive direct benefit.

 ### Trusted Auditors for HTTPS Clients {#privacy-trusted-auditors}

 Some HTTPS clients may choose to use a trusted auditor.
 This trust relationship leaks a certain amount of information from the client to the auditor.
 In particular, it is likely to identify the web sites that the client has visited to the auditor.
 Some clients may already share this information to a third party, for example, when using a server to synchronize browser history across devices in a server-visible way, or when doing DNS lookups through a trusted DNS resolver.
 For clients with such a relationship already established, sending SCT Feedback to the same organization does not appear to leak any additional information to the trusted third party.

 Clients who wish to contact an auditor without associating their identities with their SCT Feedback may wish to use an anonymizing network like Tor to submit SCT Feedback to the auditor.
 Auditors SHOULD accept SCT Feedback that arrives over such anonymizing networks.

 Clients sending feedback to an auditor may prefer to reduce the temporal granularity of the history leakage to the auditor by caching and delaying their SCT Feedback reports.
 This strategy is only as effective as the granularity of the timestamps embedded in the SCTs and STHs.

 ### HTTPS Clients as Auditors

 Some HTTPS Clients may choose to act as Auditors themselves.
 A Client taking on this role needs to consider the following:

 - an Auditing HTTPS Client potentially leaks their history to the logs that they query.
 Querying the log through a cache or a proxy with many other users may avoid this leakage, but may leak information to the cache or proxy, in the same way that an non-Auditing HTTPS Client leaks information to a trusted Auditor.

 - an effective Auditor needs a strategy about what to do in the event that it discovers misbehavior from a log.
 Misbehavior from a log involves the log being unable to provide either (a) a consistency proof between two valid STHs or (b) an inclusion proof between an SCT and an STH any time after the log's MMD has elapsed from the issuance of the SCT.
 The log's inability to provide either proof will not be externally cryptographically-verifiable, as it may be indistinguishable from a network error.